befeleme/pyp2spec/README.md

 ## What it does

-`pyp2spec` gathers all the necessary information from PyPI to produce a valid Fedora spec file and stores it in the current directory alongside with the config file used to produce the spec file.
+`pyp2spec` gathers all the necessary information from PyPI or a local Python distribution to produce a valid Fedora spec file and stores it in the current directory alongside with the config file used to produce the spec file.

 Inside, there are two main parts:
 - *pyp2conf*: gathers of all the necessary information to produce a spec file and stores it in a configuration file